Albertini14/Obsidian-Hax/Teams/Red Team/AD/Enumerating AD.md

 To resolve or to not resolve, that is the question, so what is the difference between `dir \\za.enterprise.com\SYSVOL` and `dir \\<DC IP>\SYSVOL`?

 When providing the hostname, network authentication will first attempt to perform Kerberos authentication.
 Since Kerberos authentication uses hostnames embedded in the tickets, if we provide the IP instead, we can force the authentication type to be NTLM.
 It is good to keep this in mind, as these slight differences can help us to remain in out ghost playthrough.
-Some companies will be monitoring for OverPass- and Pass-The-Hash Attacks.
+Some companies will be monitoring for [[Lateral Movement and Pivoting#Overpass-the-hash / Pass-the-Key|OverPass-]] and [[Lateral Movement and Pivoting#Pass-the-Hash|Pass-the-Hash]] Attacks.
 Forcing NTLM authentication is a good trick to have in the book to avoid detection in these cases.

 ## Using Injected Credentials
 Once we have injected our credentials, we can begin.
 With the `\netonly` option, all network communications will use these injected credential for authentication.
 This includes all network communications of applications executed from that command prompt window.